vboyev-MSFT/defender-docs/exposure-management/Tenable-data-connector.md

 ## Troubleshooting the connector

-Some common issues that may come up when configuring the Tenable connector.
+Some common issues that might come up when configuring the Tenable connector.

 ### Temporary connection error (409) upon trying to connect